Reserve Your Tour Today at our Premiere Rustic Wedding Venue in Montgomery, Texas!

 $1,000 Damage Deposit is due or Damage Waiver Insurance purchased with Deer Lake Lodge as the certificate holder.
 This is a separate credit card authorization from the balance and will be returned to the Renter within 7 days after the end of the event.
 The Grand Hall House Manager on Duty will determine if there is any excessive clean-up or damage done to the property as a result of your event and, if necessary, the damage deposit will be applied towards any needed repairs or cleaning.

 The individual, agent or entity signing the Grand Hall contract, along with the event guests and any contracted labor, will hold The Grand Hall, all employees and affiliates, individually and jointly and severally harmless for any loss, damage or injury to person or property resulting from the use, occupancy or possession of the premises.
-All disputes arising out of or in connection with the present contract shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with the said Rules.
+All disputes arising out of or in connection with the present contract shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with the said Rules in Montgomery County, Texas.

 DEER LAKE LODGE RESORT ROOM/SUITE/CABIN AND BUCKRIDGE COTTAGE OVERNIGHT VACATION RENTAL